ZaneFadul/magic-cassette-godot/README.md

 ```

-For our example how to fill this configuration file, we're going to set up our manager for ***playing music in a fantasy town.***
+For our example how to fill this configuration file, we're going to set up our manager for ***playing music in a fantasy town.*** This is a made up example, and not the example that is reflected in the files.
+With enough interest, I can defintely bring the example to life though!

 ## `Tracks`
 **Tracks** are objects that store: